If you rarely need to make transactions at a physical bank, you may want to consider the benefits that an online bank can offer you.

 If you can find an online bank that offers everything you need, you can switch all of your accounts over.

-02What Are the Advantages of an Online Bank?
+Advantages of an Online Bank

 Another advantage of using an online bank is that you do not need to worry about finding a new bank when you move.
 Since you do not visit the branch in person, you can keep the same account no matter where you go.

 Some online banks may offer additional rewards that you cannot find at your local bank.
 There may be cashback earnings for spending in specific categories or a bonus if you open an account with them.

-When you are looking at a online bank, it is essential that you find an online bank that is guaranteed by the FDIC.
+When you are looking at an online bank, you must find an online bank that is guaranteed by the FDIC.
 Then you need to work to keep your deposit amounts below the limit that the FDIC guarantees.

-04How Do I Open an Account with an Online Bank?
+How to Open an Account With an Online Bank

-If you have any questions, you can always reach out to customer service department at the bank.
-There should be a number you can call.
-Each bank may have slightly different guidelines for the account so be sure to read the product disclosure statement.
+Once you have verified that the bank is FDIC insured, you can use the bank's website to open a new account.
+Each bank may have slightly different guidelines for the account, so be sure to read the product disclosure statement.